realm/realm-core/README.md

 Testing
 -------

-The core library comes with a suite of unite tests.
+The core library comes with a suite of unit tests.
 You can run it in one of the following ways:

     sh build.sh check